laforge49/JActor2/README.md

-Things get just a bit more interesting when reactor B wants to send a request to reactor C while processing the request from reactor A. The problem is that while the response from reactor C is pending, reactor C will continue to receive and process other messages.
+Things get just a bit more interesting when reactor B wants to send a request to reactor C while processing the request from reactor A. The problem is that while the response from reactor C is pending, reactor B is not blocked and will continue to receive and process other messages.
 Fortunately requests are single-use first class objects.
 So any intermediate results can be saved in the request's own member variables and are available when the response from reactor C is received.

 ```java